The cobotics market is relatively new, finding its birth in the 2010s.

-Universal Robot are now expanding their product lines to include stronger and more powerful cobots, improving their user interface and promoting the benefits of cobots to a wider audience.
+Universal Robot is now expanding its product lines to include stronger and more powerful cobots, improving its user interface and promoting the benefits of cobots to a wider audience.

-As a pioneer in industrial robotics, Kuka also saw the big potential of more compact and safer robots.
+As a pioneer in industrial robotics, Kuka also saw the big potential of lightweight and safer robots.

 As early as 1996, Kuka engineers designed a computer-controlled robot.
 In 2004, Kuka went one step further by buying the design of a lightweight, torque-sensing robot from the German Aerospace Center Institute.
-They marketed their first cobot model, the KUKA LBR 3, which worked in direct interaction with workers.
-With high dexterity and precision in small free-load applications, it has won over a lot of companies.
+They marketed their first cobot model, the KUKA LBR 3, which worked alongside workers.
+Its high dexterity and precision in small free-load applications have won over a lot of companies.

 Rodney Brook, a pioneer in robotics, has always been skeptical of the progress of deep learning.
-As an alternative path to computer intelligence, he has promoted the power of human embodied cognition.
-Based on this approach, he founded Rethink Robotics with Ann Whitaker in 2008 with the goal of creating a robot that augments human abilities.
+He has especially promoted the power of human-embodied cognition as an alternative to computer intelligence.
+Based on this approach, he founded Rethink Robotics with Ann Whitaker in 2008 to create a human-augmenting robot.

 Unfortunately, Rethink Robotics failed to convince industrial distributors and had to be sold to the German HAHN Group.
-Since then the company has been offering an improved version of Sawyer that could probably boost sales of their very promising cobots!
+Since then the company has been offering an improved version of Sawyer -that could potentially boost sales!

-While TechMan came late to the cobotics race, they have differentiated themselves with their very innovative culture.
+While TechMan came late to the cobotics race, they have stood out thanks to a very innovative culture.
 Founded in 2016, the Quanta Computer Group division leveraged the Korean group’s optical and electronics expertise to gain a foothold in the cobotics market.

-As a result, they introduced the first cobot with reliable computer vision, TM5, capable of handling objects with great flexibility.
-The TM5 series also features the latest motion and force sensors to protect workers.
+As a result, they introduced the first cobot with reliable computer vision, TM5.
+This cobot series can handle parts with great flexibility.
+It also features the latest motion and force sensors to protect workers.

 In 5 years, the Techman robot series has conquered many industries and SMEs, becoming the second most popular brand of collaborative robots on the market.
 Techman is also collaborating with leading automation equipment supplier Omron to design co-branded models.
 They are looking to extend their partnership to automate Asian manufacturing plants after the Covid-19 pandemic.

 Among the cobotics players, ABB ranks among the most ambitious and innovative.
-This international Swedish and Swiss group specialized in energy and automation technologies was a pioneer in the automation market, manufacturing the first fully electrified industrial robot (ASEA IRB).
+This international Swedish and Swiss group is specialized in energy and automation technologies.
+It was a pioneer in the automation market, and manufactured the first fully electrified industrial robot (ASEA IRB).

 Seeing the cobotics trend slowly emerging, they wanted to conquer this new market by hitting it big.
 So in 2015, they launched Yumi the first 2-armed collaborative robot.
 Besides having agile and productive arms, ABB wanted to show that a cobot could work face-to-face with a worker without danger.